comScore pixel

 What's it like at Jack Frost resort?

-Jack Frost, in the United States (Pennsylvania State), is a large resort with 20 lifts (including 10 chair lifts and 1 surface lift) but it only has 183 metres (600 feet) of vertical descent.
+This is the larger of the two resorts with 9 lifts, but it only has 183 metres (600 feet) of vertical descent.
 Jack Frost has 100 acres of terrain over 30 trails.
 Jack Frost is evenly suited for both advanced and intermediate skiers and snowboarders but with some terrain for beginners.
 There are 15 kilometers (9 miles) of cross country ski trails at Jack Frost.
 For snowboarders, there is a terrain park.
 All of the trails at Jack Frost are covered by snowmaking.
 The nearest airport is at New York.

 Explore Jack Frost Location Map